bhisaac/5eFP/5eFP-SRD.md

 ## Coin

-5eFP games use Coin (**⛁** equals 1 Coin), a single denomination representing wealth, resources, experience, and reputation.
-The name of a coin may change in some games.
-For example, coins might be called "gold pieces" in a medieval fantasy setting, while coins might refer to "credits" in a futuristic sci-fi setting.
-A game's setting handbook details what coins are called.
-All coins use the following rules.
+5eFP games use Coin (⛁ equals 1 Coin), a single denomination representing wealth, resources, experience, and reputation.
+The name of a Coin may change in some games.
+For example, Coin might be called "gold pieces" in a medieval fantasy setting, while Coin might refer to "credits" in a futuristic sci-fi setting.
+A game's setting handbook describes the name used for Coin.
+Use the following rules for all Coin.

-## Earning Coins
+## Earning Coin

-GMs award **⛁** whenever PCs complete an encounter.
-Award an additional +⛁ if the PCs found one or more treasures during the encounter.
-Award an additional +⛁ if the PCs increased one or more reputations during the encounter.
+GMs award ⛁ whenever PCs complete an encounter.
+Award an additional ⛁ if the PCs found one or more treasures during the encounter.
+Award an additional ⛁ if the PCs increased one or more reputations during the encounter.

-The number of coins GMs award when encounters are completed increases to 2**⛁** starting at 3rd level and 3**⛁** beginning at 6th level.
+The number of Coin GMs award when encounters are completed increases to 2⛁ starting at 3rd level and 3⛁ beginning at 6th level.

-### Spending Coins
+### Spending Coin

-PCs may spend coins during downtime (see Between Adventures) or during preparation (see Preparation) before deploying to a world map tile.
-PCs may spend any number of coins.
-Once a coin is spent, it is lost.
+PCs may spend Coin after Recall, during downtime (see Downtime), or during preparation (see Preparation) before deploying to a world map tile.
+Once Coin is spent, it is lost.

-A game feature may temporarily grant PCs the ability to spend one or more coins.
-The feature explains when this happens and provides guidelines for how many coins a PC can choose to spend.
+A game feature may temporarily grant PCs the ability to spend Coin.
+The feature explains when this happens and provides guidelines for how many Coin a PC can choose to spend.

 ## Selling Treasure
-Opportunities abound to find treasure, equipment, weapons, armor, and more in the dungeons you explore.
-Normally, you can sell your treasures and trinkets when you return to HQ ~, provided that you can find buyers and merchants interested in your loot~.
+Opportunities abound to find treasure, equipment, weapons, armor, and more in the areas you explore.
+Normally, you can sell your treasures and trinkets when you return to HQ.

 **Arms, Armor, and Other Equipment.** As a general rule, undamaged weapons, armor, and other equipment fetch half their cost when sold in a market.
-This means you must sell two pieces of the same equipment in order to receive any coins.
+This means you must sell two pieces of the same equipment in order to receive any Coin.
 Weapons and armor used by monsters are rarely in good enough condition to sell.

 **Magic Items.** Selling magic items is problematic.
 Finding someone to buy a potion or a scroll isn’t too hard, but other items are out of the realm of most but the wealthiest nobles.
 Likewise, aside from a few common magic items, you won’t normally come across magic items or spells to purchase.
-The value of magic is far beyond what simple coins represent and should always be treated as such.
+The value of magic is far beyond what simple Coin represent and should always be treated as such.

 PCs may choose to create a magic item marketplace by unlocking this building through downtime research.

-**Gems, Jewelry, and Art Objects.** These items are included in the description of coins.
-Coins do not differentiate between coins, gems, jewelry, and art for ease of use and simplicity.
+**Gems, Jewelry, and Art Objects.** These items are included in the description of Coin.
+Coin does not differentiate between coinage, gems, jewelry, and art for ease of use and simplicity.

 **Trade Goods.** On the borderlands (the world map tiles furthest from HQ), many people conduct transactions through barter.
 Trade goods—bars of iron, bags of salt, livestock, and so on—retain their full value in the market and can be used as currency.
 You may spend 1 or more trade goods as if they were an equivalent amount of ⛁ within the level 3 and level 6 areas.
-Spent trade goods are sent to the equipment discard pile.
+Spent trade goods are discarded.

 ## Armor